-Add type declarations to your definitions (functions and constant values) from previous exercises.
+Add type declarations to your definitions (functions and constant values) from previous exercises (apart from listinsert and listsort, whose types involve details not covered in this tutorial).
 After adding each type declaration, reload the script file to check whether the GHCi type-checker complains.